sarathfrancis90/arcgis-pro-sdk/APIRefGuide/API_Guide.md

 You can also run the spell checker from the Visual Studio Tools menu.

-Use the ‚ÄúEdit Documentation‚Äù Document!
+Use the ìEdit Documentationî Document!
 X Visual Studio extension to preview how your documentation will look on the output.
-Select the source file in the Solution Explorer, right click and select ‚ÄúEdit Documentation‚Äù from the context menu.
+Select the source file in the Solution Explorer, right click and select ìEdit Documentationî from the context menu.
 A Documentation view of the source file will open in the Visual Studio. __You can also use the Edit Documentation view to add and update comment content__ if you prefer the WYSIWYG style of editing.

 Opens the Document!
 X documentation view in Visual Studio.